 “The unobserved state is a fog of probabilities, a window of and for error.
 The watcher observes.
 The fog collapses, an event resolves; a theory becomes a fact.”

 “Illuminating sentiments, Maxime.”

 “There can be no more secrets.
 That’s what I’m trying to tell you.
 I have nothing to hide.
 From now on I will hide nothing.
 Only an open society can be a just society.”

 “Most revealing.
 Very impressive.
 You’ve made your point.”

 “I have made the choice to continue my mission.
 In the entrepreneurial culture that is ours when you get hit hard, you roll up your sleeves and start working again.
-I am more convinced than ever that my political commitment as MP for Beauce maintains its relevance.”
+I am more convinced than ever that my political commitment as MP maintains its relevance.”

 “I suppose that we mustn’t ask you how the leak was discovered.”

 “Don’t you know that a record like that can be faked?!”